 There is a large variety of colorful fish here as well as several large coral reefs to explore.
 You’ll almost always see green sea turtles as well and it’s not unusual to see dolphins nearby.
 To get the best view of the underwater wildlife, swim further out from shore along the sides of the cove and explore the coral in those areas.

 Honolua Bay is part of a Marine Life Conservation District, which means you’re not allowed to take any natural resources from the beach.
 (That even includes rocks.)
 Since fishing isn’t allowed, the bay is teeming with fish, making it a fantastic spot to snorkel Maui venues like Honolua.

 The beach itself is quite rocky and can be challenging to get in the water.
 This is also a popular location for snorkeling tours and you’ll often see catamarans in the bay.
 Booking a snorkeling tour is a good choice if you’d rather avoid entering the water from the rocky beach.

 Getting to the beach itself is about a five-minute walk through a beautiful forest.
 There’s not much parking at the trailhead and there are no facilities on the beach, so you’ll want to plan accordingly.
 There are also no lifeguards at this beach, yet snorkeling at Honolua Bay remains one of the best things to do in Maui.

 by Karee, Our Woven Journey

-There’s a lot of cool snorkeling places to enjoy on the North west side of the island.
+If you are looking to snorkel Maui on the west side of the island, there’s a lot of cool snorkeling places to explore around the west coastal areas for snorkeling fun.
 If you are looking to base yourself out in this area, check out the hotel accommodations for the following areas below:

 Black Rock Beach